surge-synthesizer/surge/doc/Dynamic Names, Deactivation and Bipolarity.md

-So basically, a good implementation of `getValue()` is to look up the parent param and return its decctivation status, and for `getPrimaryActivationDriver()` to look up the parent parameter and return a poitner to it.
+So basically, a good implementation of `getValue()` is to look up the parent param and return its decctivation status, and for `getPrimaryActivationDriver()` to look up the parent parameter and return a pointer to it.
 LPG parameteres in EuroTwist do precisely this.

 ### Follow Value Pattern